mmotorny/MotornyIOFlow/README.md

-# Motorny Device Datarefs
+# Motorny I/O Flow
-An X-Plane plugin that provides access to USB HID and COM devices through datarefs.
+A plugin that connects USB HID and COM devices to X-Plane datarefs and commands.